caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 <details>
 	<summary>Autonomous Vehicles</summary>
 	<p>Traffic simulation is a crucial tool for testing and evaluating hypotheses in both the design of autonomous driving systems, where modelling and calibrating driver behaviour is key.
-In this research, we introduce a novel approach to calibrating driver models by combining fuzzy logic and inference to produce a plausible parametrization that, simultaneously, reproduces drivers’ behaviour peculiarities and road traffic characteristics.
+In this research, we introduce a novel approach to calibrating driver models by combining fuzzy logic and inference to produce a plausible parametrization that reproduces drivers’ behaviour peculiarities and road traffic characteristics.
 The calibration system uses solely vehicle trajectories that describe cars’ movements through the road network, with a resolution of time and space enough to allow for determining the lane of the road used, speed, and acceleration at every second of the survey period.</p>
 							<br>
 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_field_autonomous_vehicles.png" width="80%" height="80%">
 </details>

 <details>
 	<summary>Industrial automation</summary>
-	<p>Predictive maintenance of industrial automation systems in order to reduce unplanned stops and maximise equipment life cycle.
+	<p>Predictive maintenance of industrial automation systems to reduce unplanned stops and maximise equipment life cycle.
 “If component A is showing over 20% baseline vibrations, while the temperature rises 0.5 degrees in component B, and the noise level rises with 10.6dB then it is likely that the doors will break in about 5 to 7 days.”
-The goal of the project is to learn normal operative parameters and sensory correlations in order to: 1) define bounds for min/max ranges of critical parameters and 2) generate alarms for anomaly situations.
-We research neural network streaming algorithms capable to explain the variance-covariance structure of a set of variables in a stream through linear combinations.
-The essential neural algorithm is leveraged by  novel incremental computation methods and systems operating on data streams and capable of achieving low latency and high throughput when learning from data streams while maintaining resource usage guarantees for predictive maintenance tasks.</p>
+The project aims to learn normal operative parameters and sensory correlations to: 1) define bounds for min/max ranges of critical parameters and 2) generate alarms for anomaly situations.
+We research neural network streaming algorithms capable of explaining the variance-covariance structure of a set of variables in a stream through linear combinations.
+The essential neural algorithm is leveraged by  novel incremental computation methods and systems operating on data streams and is capable of achieving low latency and high throughput when learning from data streams while maintaining resource usage guarantees for predictive maintenance tasks.</p>
 							<br>
 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_field_automation.png" width="80%" height="80%">
 </details>